In my recent article about having a weekly cheap supper night, I made the following fairly innocuous statement:

 What is the Average Grocery Bill for a Family of 4?

 After that, I did some research.
 The first place I looked was in the huge public data available from the federal government, and it didn’t take long before I found the data I was looking for.
-According to the USDA’s Center for Nutrition Policy and Promotion, the average cost for a moderate meal plan for a family of four in the United States is $771.10.
-This is substantially less than the liberal food plan, which comes in at $954.60 for a family of four for a month.
+According to the USDA’s Center for Nutrition Policy and Promotion, the average expenditure for a low-cost meal plan for a family of four in the United States is $786 This is substantially less than the liberal food plan, which comes in at $1,195 for a family of four for a month.

 In other words, my estimate is pretty much in line with normal food spending in the United States.
 That seems reasonable to me – a lot of our staples are cheaper, but as I’ve mentioned many times, we spring for things like organic milk, free range chickens and eggs, some organic vegetables, fresh cheeses, and the fairly regular bottle of wine.